haw/openassets-ruby/README.md

 ## API

 Currently openassets-ruby support the following API.
-(The other API is in development. ex, issue_asset, send_asset)
+(The other API is in development. ex, send_asset)

 * **list_unspent**
-Returns an array of unspent transaction outputs, augmented with the asset ID and quantity of each output.
+Returns an array of unspent transaction outputs, argument with the asset ID and quantity of each output.
   ```ruby
   # get all unspent outputs in the wallet.
   api.list_unspent